 - Barboursville Brut NV from Barboursville Vineyards in Virginia.
 A dry, very solid wine (approx. $12.00/bottle)

-Guy Golin, Sommelier at J&G Steakhouse:
+Guy Golin, Former Sommelier at the now closed J&G Steakhouse:

 - Rosato Spumante, Casabiance NV from Venegazzu, Italy (approx. $48/bottle)